knut-erik/prez/oss_edc19/oss.md

 4. The freedom to **distribute** copies of your modified versions to others.

-- The _Open Source_ movement in software began as a response to the limitations of proprietary code
+- 97/98 _Open Source_ movement - a response to the limitations of proprietary code
 - C-Suites / board rooms mixed _free_ with _gratis_
 - _"Free software"_ was seen as discouraging business adoption
 - The term _Open Source_ was coined (Christine Peterson - 1998)